TehBrian/TehBrian/SIDE_PROJECTS.md

 [**FixYoGrammar**][fyg]

-> Annoyingly correct the grammatical errors in your players' chat messages post- or pre-send.
+> Annoyingly corrects the grammatical errors in your players' chat messages.

 [**LegacyChatTest**][lct]